Remote Nurse Triage Guideline & Protocol Resources

 (Institute of Medicine (IOM, 2011)

-TeleTriage Systems guidelines meet all but one IOM Criteria for Clinical Guidelines — that of qualifying as EBM Guidelines.
-TeleTriage Systems’ Guidelines have yet to meet EBM standards.
-However, unlike other Guidelines, we welcome EBM research on our guidelines and the overall system.
-Clinical Decision Support Systems (CDSS) should meet IOM criteria, especially in the era of AI-Augmented CCDSS.
+TeleTriage Systems guidelines meet all but one IOM Criteria for Clinical Guidelines - reproducebe outcomes (#6).
+TeleTriage Systems welcomes EBM research on our guidelines and our remote nursing triage system.
+Clinical Decision Support Systems (CDSS) should meet IOM criteria, especially in the era of AI-Augmented CDSS.
+The Guidelines are supported by a unique clinical training program on how to perform remote triage using the nursing process as applied to CDSS, EHR documentation and standards.

-1. Explicit: clearly state the populations to which they apply - Infant-Child, School Age, Adult.
+1. Explicit: clearly state the populations to which they apply - Age-Specific Infant-Child (Birth to Six Years), School Age (6 - 18 Years), Adult (18+Years)

-2. Clarity: a user-friendly presentation, written in unambiguous language, using precisely defined terms
+2. Clarity: a user-friendly presentation, unambiguous language, using precisely defined terms

 5. Reliable: designed to to consistently produce safe, timely outcomes.
 5-Level Triage

-6. Reproducible Outcomes (EBM-verified): different groups of clinicians are likely to choose the same safe dispositions, producing safe patient outcomes
+6. Reproducible Outcomes: Designed with the goal that different groups of clinicians are likely to choose the same safe dispositions, producing safe patient outcomes

 ———————————-

-The MANCHESTER TRIAGE GROUP (MTG) set forth requirements for on-site ED triage systems (2015).
-Although specific to ED triage, MTG triage system criteria are broad, thus valid and applicable to other triage settings.
-TeleTriage Systems Guidelines apply to nurse triage remote or ambulatory settings and meet six MTG category requirements.
-TeleTriage Systems’ five-level triage system is not intended to apply to on-site ED Triage — currently using ESI 5-Tier Triage.
+The MANCHESTER TRIAGE GROUP (MTG) has set forth requirements for systems specific to ED remote triage.
+MTG triage system criteria are broad, and can be valid and applicable to other triage settings.
+TeleTriage Systems Telehealth Guidelines meet all MTG criteria, use a 5-Level time-frame approach and can generally apply to all remote settings.

 1. Nomenclature.
 Basic terminology and descriptions of acuity.

 2. Definitions of terminology.
-Five clearly defined and described classification levels
+Five clearly defined and described ACEP - informed classification levels

 3. Robust Triage methodology.
-Nursing triage process and workflow adapted from the Nursing Process.
-Dispostions describe clear instructions on when, where and why recommended, as appropriate
+Nursing triage workflow adapted from the Nursing Process.
+Dispositions describe clear instructions on when, where and why patient should be seen.

 4. Acuity classification.
-Clearly defined classification categories for Five-Level Triage.
+Clearly defined classification categories for Five-Level Remote Nurse Triage.

 5. Clinical Training Program.
-A unique clinical training program on “How to” perform nurse triage Unique audiolinks based on 20 real life case studies resulting in triage malpractice with tutorials, six clinical articles on risk management, the triage process, communications, high risk populations and 120+ page syllabus and more.
+A unique clinical training program for remote nurse triage, including audiolinks of 20 real life case studies with tutorials, 120+ page syllabus for training program: risk management, communications, high risk populations.

 6. Audit (QA, QI).
 QA Triage Performance Review Audit